ideaChenGo/FS2/README.md

 **timelapse**   Seconds in timelapse mode (Enabled doing a long Shutter click of at least 2 seconds) **upload_host** / path   the host and path to your upload script ( testweb.com/upload.php?f=2018 ) **slave_cam_ip**  BETA A GET ping that is made to another IP or host/capture on the moment of taking a picture.
 For ex. can be used to trigger IP the capture route of another camera, taking two pictures at the same time when you shoot one of the cameras triggering the other as a 'slave camera'

+NOTE: The new config is saved as a file in SPIFFS only if the new connection is succesfull !
+Take out the boxing gloves before typing your Wifi password ;)

 ### Known limitations and bugs
 My C++ skills to make a POST are not fail safe, WiFi can be not stable all times, and also the ESP8266 "System on a chip" boards are not meant to upload an Elephant in the internet.
 So 1 of 20 pictures may fail and will fail.